Connect with a certified trainer for free

 Leg Contusion(Bruise) Causes Symptoms and Treatment Options

-A leg contusion, or bruising of the lower leg, is a mild sports injury that can occur as a result of a direct impact to the knee.
-When a bruised leg or contusion occurs, the small blood vessels get damaged and blood leaks out under the skin, causing the typical leg swelling and bruising seen in these injuries.
-While a leg bruise or contusion is uncomfortable and may temporarily make it difficult to walk normally, it’s an injury that typically resolves quickly.
+A leg contusion, or bruising of the lower leg, is a mild sports injury that can occur due to a direct impact on the knee.
+When a bruise or contusion occurs, the small blood vessels get damaged, and blood leaks out under the skin, causing the typical swelling and bruising in these injuries.
+While a leg bruise or muscle contusion is uncomfortable and may temporarily make walking difficult, it typically resolves quickly.

 Leg Contusion(Bruise) Causes Symptoms and Treatment Options Hero Image 2

-A leg contusion, or lower leg bruise, is a mild sports injury that can occur as a result of a direct impact to the lower leg.
-When a bruised leg or contusion occurs, the small blood vessels get damaged and blood leaks out under the skin, causing the typical swelling and bruising seen in these injuries.
+A leg or lower leg bruise is a mild sports injury that can occur due to a direct impact on the lower leg.
+When a bruise or contusion occurs, the small blood vessels get damaged, and blood leaks out under the skin, causing the typical thigh swelling and bruising in these injuries.

 While a leg contusion is uncomfortable and may temporarily make it difficult to walk, it’s an injury that typically resolves quickly.